-The other four floors house prestigious art collections that the Foundation wanted to share with the city of Perugia and its visitors, creating a multidisciplinary space and a pole of attraction in which art, in its various forms, is the absolute protagonist . .
-In the rooms on the third and fourth floors of the building, which have recently undergone careful restoration work, there is the historic collection of works of art of the Foundation which ranges from 1400 to 1900 and which, including the various legacies that have embellished it over the years, it consists of over 200 pieces including paintings, sculptures and drawings by prestigious artists, among which masters such as Perugino, Pinturicchio, Signorelli, Matteo da Gualdo and Niccolò di Liberatore, known as l'Alunno, stand out.
-A monographic section is reserved for Gian Domenico Cerrini, a painter between classicism and baroque, while for contemporary art, among others, Gerardo Dottori, one of the greatest interpreters of Futurism and master of aeropainting, is present.
+The other four floors house prestigious art collections that the Foundation wanted to share with the city of Perugia and its visitors, creating a multidisciplinary space and a pole of attraction in which art, in its various forms, is the absolute protagonist .
+The rooms on the third and fourth floors of the Palazzo, which have recently undergone careful restoration, house the historic collection of works of art of the Foundation which range from 1400 to 1900 and which, including the various bequests which have embellished it over the years, it consists of over 200 pieces including paintings, sculptures and drawings by prestigious artists, among which masters such as Perugino, Pinturicchio, Signorelli, Matteo da Gualdo and Niccolò di Liberatore, known as the Alunno, stand out.
+A monographic section is reserved for Gian Domenico Cerrini, a painter straddling classicism and baroque, while for contemporary art, among others, Gerardo Dottori is present, one of the greatest interpreters of Futurism and master of aeropainting.